NorbertTom/Occlusion_engine_and_application/README.md

 * Objects’ lists could have been constructed differently so that singletons wouldn’t need to exist.
 I’m aware that singleton is a bad practice, but I couldn’t think of anything better at the time of writing the <i>Occlusion Engine</i>.
 I tried using template class, but it resulted in more complicated code, so that I got back to the idea of using three singletons.
-* ListOfSources, ListOfObstacles and ListOfReceivers could have been wrapped in some class and then exposed as extern, instead of being declared as globals that can be accessed from outside the engine.
+* ListOfSources, ListOfObstacles and ListOfReceivers could have been wrapped in some class and then exposed, instead of being declared as globals that can be accessed from outside the engine.
 On the other hand that would add complexity to the engine itself.